LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 The default chain length of the MCMC is 1,000,000 in `LPhyBEAST`.
 There are 1800 samples in the trace after removing 10% burnin (we ran the MCMC for steps sampling every 500) but adjacent samples often tend to have similar values.
-The ESS for the absolute rate of evolution (clockRate) is about 34 so we are only getting 1 independent sample to every 34 ~ 1800/53 actual samples).
+The ESS for the absolute rate of evolution (clockRate) is about 43 so we are only getting 1 independent sample to every 43 ~ 1800/42 actual samples).
 With a short run such as this one, it may also be the case that the default burn-in of 10% of the chain length is inadequate.
 Not excluding enough of the start of the chain as burn-in will render estimates of ESS unreliable.

 The simple response to this situation is that we need to run the chain for longer.
-Given the lowest ESS (for the constant coalescent) is 42, it would suggest that we have to run the chain for at least 6 times the length to get reasonable ESSs that are >200.
 So let’s go for a chain length of 6,000,000 and log every 3,000.

 You could run `LPhyBEAST` with the `-l` argument again to create a new XML: